 Whenever I visit the UK or Ireland I always eat at least one currant scone with clotted cream.
 Ok, one a day.
+Ok, sometimes two.
 Hey, don’t judge me until you’ve tried one.
 Then you’ll understand and will also be on the scone and clotted cream diet!

 I was so excited to realize that I can make British-style clotted cream at home to eat on my favorite fresh-from-the-oven currant scones.
 It’s so easy.
 If you can pour cream into a dish, you can make homemade clotted cream!